simonjstanford/fire-service-mobilising-system/README.md

-#Background#
+#Introduction#

 With over ten years of experience at Northamptonshire Fire & Rescue Service (NFRS) Control Room and training in software development, the author of this project was in a unique position to conduct a piece of research that analysed the usefulness of the system currently used by NFRS to log emergency calls and dispatch resources (the ‘mobilising system’).
+These webpages contain the results of the research and the resulting WPF application that was developed.

 #Research#